drdave-teaching/OPIM5512/Module3/README.md

 For the live web scraping + GCP deployment example, visit the companion repo:
 ➡️ [drdave-teaching/myscrapers](https://github.com/drdave-teaching/myscrapers) `# corresponds to initial setup in videos`

-➡️ [drdave-teaching/myscrapers/myscrapers-dww05002-v2](https://github.com/drdave-teaching/myscrapers-dww05002-v2) `# has the LLM data expanded and materialized`
+➡️ [drdave-teaching/myscrapers/myscrapers-dww05002-v2](https://github.com/drdave-teaching/myscrapers-dww05002-v2) `# has the LLM data expanded and materialized, see M3.3 for diffs`

 # Welcome to Module 3!